![Offley Horizon, September 2002 [ Offley Horizon ]](./OFF20-Horizon.jpg)

 resplendent in rust red

-The government is proposing to allow massive expansion at nearby Luton airport which would allow jumbo jets to land, causing major traffic congestion in the region and increases in noise and pollution.
+Over the years the government has repeatedly proposed allowing massive expansion at nearby Luton airport, causing major traffic congestion in the region and increases in noise and pollution.
 These proposals are part of a larger scheme to increase air traffic to gross and unsustainable levels, to line the pockets of the aviation industry at the expense of the people of Britain.